marcosvm13/blog/_posts/q-for-functional-programmers.md

 ```
 which would produce `0` when prices correspond to an empty list.
 From the Scala
 viewpoint, we can use the pure `fold` method instead of `reduce`:
+%%JM the plain scala fold is foldLeft according to the API
 ```scala
 scala> prices.fold(0f)(max)
 val res6: Float = 999.99884